MUSIC IS OF VITAL IMPORTANCE in the daily lives of God's people, particularly in worship. An entire book of the Bible, Psalms,

 IT CAN BE EASY to become caught up in the beauty of harmony or a nicely flowing melody, but the focus of music in our worship is the Lord Jesus Christ.
 John Calvin said, “We should be very careful that our ears be not more attentive to the melody than our minds to the spiritual meaning of the words. ...Songs as have been composed only for the sweetness and delight of the ear are unbecoming to the majesty of the church and cannot but displease God in the highest degree.”
 That having been said, music indeed has the power to evoke emotion.
 For this reason, it is imperative that music reflect the sense and meaning of the text.
 Emotions evoked by the music should be honest and not manufactured and allow for the full range of emotions.

-FIRST BAPTIST HAS A VIBRANT MUSIC MINISTRY under the direction of Dr. Carl Ashley, Minister of Music; Anita Poland, Director of Early Worship Music; and Carol Gray, organist and pianist.
+FIRST BAPTIST HAS A VIBRANT MUSIC MINISTRY under the direction of Karen Prosser, Interim Music Director; Anita Poland, Director of Early Worship Music; and Carol Gray, organist and pianist.
 You are encouraged to join our Early Worship Team or any of our vocal and bell choirs.

 EARLY WORSHIP TEAM: This is a contemporary worship band with singers and instruments.
-Meets Sunday mornings at 8:20 AM for rehearsal.
+Meets Thursday evenings at 6:00 PM rehearsal.

 SANCTUARY BELLS: This is our primary handbell ensemble that regularly plays in worship services using a five-octave set of Malmark bells and Choirchimes.
-Rehearses on Wednesday evenings from 6:15 to 7:15 PM.
+Rehearses on Wednesday evenings from 5:00 - 5:45 PM.

 CHAPEL BELLS: A smaller bell ensemble the plays during the summer.